 9. If you had to recommend one video, one blog, or one upcoming online item to readers that you find the most helpful, which would you chose and tell them to check out?

 The next one!
 There is always something next, and it’s important to always be learning and seeing how others may approach a topic or challenge.
-To call out a specific item, I’ll say the Next Power Hour on our schedule.
+To call out a specific item, I’ll say the Next Power Hour or Webinar on our schedule.

 Keep an eye out for future topics around Surfacing.
 I love teaching people how to use surfaces with their solid models, to de-mystify them and even take away the fear some people have when they hear the term, “surfacing.”
 I was that way once too, but good teachers showed me how to not be afraid, to embrace them, and learn the power you have when you learn how things actually work!